lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 ## The books

 I thought of grouping the books for faster access.
 But any grouping I could think of had flaws so I'm presenting the books in the order I read them.
+Another thing I thought of doing and then decided against is to share a rating for each book.
+I tend to rate my books quite high: my average rating on goodreads is 4.1 (out of 547 read books).
+This is a consequence of spending a lot of time researching what to read next.
+I enjoy the process very much; bookshops are my happy place.

 {{< book id="45152372" title="How to Stop Time" name="books/2022/how-to-stop-time.jpg" width="200" >}}